These are the three quotes that prove the customer is a king…..

-They are quotations that customer centric enterprise should engrave and put in the wall of their offices, so that both employees and customers can be seeing it every day.
+They are quotations that customer-centric enterprise should engrave and put on the wall of their offices so that both employees and customers can be seeing it every day.

 “The purpose of a business is to create a customer”- Peter Drucker

 “If you have a good relationship with your customer, the business